skroutz/cogy/README.md

 end
 ```

-Then in our command we could call it like so:
+This helper could be called like so:

 ```ruby
 on "foo", desc: "Nothing special" do